sgangopadhyay/Python-Testing-Code/README.md

 # Python-Testing-Code

-Python Testing Codes for Python Selenium Automation
+This code base and its branches are been created by Suman Gangoapdhyay for testing Python Selenium Automation testing.

+Kindly visit the MAIN and the BRANCH for the sample codes prepared by Suman Gangopadhyay.